hhff/ember-version-is/README.md

 A super simple set of helpers designed to give Ember Addon developers a clean way of supporting multiple Ember & Ember Data versions.

-It's basically a wrapper thin wrapper on Semver.
+It's basically a thin wrapper on Semver.

 ## Installation